 Funding a startup can be challenging.
-However, if you’ve already done your research, you probably know the different ways of funding a business, such as business loans, personal funding, and investors.
+However, if you’ve already done your research, you probably know about funding stages of a startup and the different ways of funding a business, such as business loans, personal funding, and investors.
 In addition, several types of investors can help you immensely, not just with financial means but also with managerial and technical expertise.

 However, most business investors tend to have different criteria before investing in a business.
 Also, their conditions are situational, which means that they should only be approached when you’re in a specific situation.